Skip to main content

 √

-If you meet the state’s requirement for Texas Residency, please download the TAFSA application, and forward the completed application to our office for review and consideration.
+If you meet the state’s requirement for Texas residency, please download the TAFSA application, and forward the completed application to our office for review and consideration.

 In order to receive state and/or institutional financial aid, program and student eligibility as well as availability of funding may affect the financial aid awarded to you.